 - Gait abnormalities (limping)

-Preparation for pediatric orthopedic surgery can be critical to reducing stress levels for the patient, their parents or guardians and other loved ones.
-Because pediatric orthopedic surgeons are specially trained for these procedures, they are highly skilled in giving realistic expectations and reassuring explanations to young patients.
-A parent or legal guardian must accompany a child to appointments for pediatric orthopedic treatments, and they may likely have to assist with pre-operative instructions.
+Preparation for pediatric orthopaedic surgery can be critical to reducing stress levels for the patient, their parents or guardians and other loved ones.
+Because pediatric orthopaedic surgeons are specially trained for these procedures, they are highly skilled in giving realistic expectations and reassuring explanations to young patients.
+A parent or legal guardian must accompany a child to appointments for pediatric orthopaedic treatments, and they may likely have to assist with pre-operative instructions.

-Because pediatric orthopedic surgery can be used to treat a variety of conditions, the exact procedure and recommendations may vary.
-If your child is undergoing pediatric orthopedic surgery, side effects of the procedure performed may include:
+Because pediatric orthopaedic surgery can be used to treat a variety of conditions, the exact procedure and recommendations may vary.
+If your child is undergoing pediatric orthopaedic surgery, side effects of the procedure performed may include:

 - Pain, soreness and swelling, particularly around the incision site (if applicable)